 But make sure you pick the right fractionated coconut oil for your preservative needs.

-On the other hand, if you want to keep your cosmetics or other non-food items from spoiling, then use the topical fractionated coconut oil.
+On the other hand, if you want to keep your cosmetics like homemade serums, massage oils, facial cream etc from spoiling easily, then use the topical fractionated coconut oil.

-To save you trouble, just get the food grade fractionated coconut oil so that you can use it on both food and non-food items.
+To save you trouble, just get the food-grade fractionated coconut oil for preserving both food and non-food items.

 You should be able to find topical fractionated coconut oil at storefronts that sell massage oils.
 This fractionated coconut oil is popularly used as a carrier oil for essential oils for massage or aromatherapy.